 Solar Hot Water

-Not all systems are appropriate for all homes and not all homes are well suited for solar.
-Panels are most effective when they are installed where they will receive at least eight hours of daylight without shading and positioned no more than 45 degrees from true south.
-Homes with higher water use and occupancy have faster payback than homes with three or fewer occupants.
+Panels are most effective when they are installed facing south with full sun exposure.
 Consult a NABCEP certified solar professional listed on our vendor locator tool to find out more about what kind of system would meet your domestic hot water needs.

-- Back-up required – Solar water heating systems always require a backup system for cloudy days and times of increased demand.
+- Back-up required – Solar water heating systems generally require a backup system for cloudy days and times of increased demand.

-Homeowners interested in finding out more about solar hot water systems should contact local certified installers and can click here to go to the Department of Energy’s guide to solar systems.
+Homeowners interested in finding out more about solar hot water systems should contact local certified installers and visit the Department of Energy’s guide to solar water heaters.